matiwinnetou/play-hysterix/README.md

 - 0.2.5 - time windowed and global statistics for requests
 - 0.2.6 - (Play 2.3.x only) typo fix in a method name
 - 0.2.7 - (Play 2.3.x only) changed remote calls from warn to error and improved concurrency handling
+- 0.2.8 - (Play 2.3.x only) fixed a small bug in HysterixCommand, replaced new Timer, which created a new thread on each request with ScheduledExecutorService, moved to sbt release plugin, introduced runtime HysterixException

 ## TODO
 - graphite reporter